The Tears: History

-The album, Here Come the Tears followed on 6 June 2005.
+The album, Here Come the Tears followed on 6 June 2005, which the album was recorded in secrecy during the entire of 2004.
 It was released to generally favourable reviews that helped solidify the duo's comeback.
 However it failed to crack the Top 10 of the UK Albums Chart.
 Anderson felt that the project was eclipsed by the curiosity in the reconciliation with Butler, saying: "...the story of me and Bernard getting back together again was far too juicy, and it overshadowed the music completely.
 I am proud of the record we made, but the obsession with us stopped us enjoying it."
 In late June, the band played a set at the John Peel stage at the Glastonbury Festival.
 The second single from the debut album, entitled "Lovers", was released in June.
 Though a significantly lower charting than the previous single, it still managed to reach number 24.

 More than a month later, Anderson announced that he would release his long-awaited solo album in between the touring for Here Come the Tears, and the release of the band's follow up album.
 After playing several festivals including Glastonbury and T in the Park along with international gigs, the band announced a European tour with dates in October and November.
 However, the tour was soon cancelled and the band were dropped from their label.

 In late April 2006, Anderson posted a message on the band's message board announcing the band were on temporary hiatus because "no one ever wanted this thing to get caught up within the drudgery of the whole tour/record/tour cycle anyway".
 In addition, he announced that he had completed his debut solo album and that it would see light in early 2007, hinting that the second Tears record would most likely come after that.
 In August 2006, the band's official site and forum were closed.
 In 2007, Anderson admitted in an interview that The Tears were about to write their second album, however they decided to split because they were simply not enjoying it.
 Asked about a second record, Anderson replied.
 "The chance of there being another Tears record in the future is pretty good actually."
 These hopes were short-lived, however when Butler announced his retirement from performing in 2008 to concentrate on producing.
-Anderson later decided to become as full-time solo artist, releasing three following up solo albums, before Suede was reformed in 2010.
+Anderson later decided to become a full-time solo artist, releasing three solo albums before Suede reformed in 2010.

 The band's drummer, Makoto Sakamoto, died on 21 August 2018 from an unspecified illness, as confirmed by Bernard Butler on Twitter.